Testing trajectory-based determinism via time probability distributions: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
 R.M.A. and A.D.R. thank the financial support from the National Institute for Science and Technology of Quantum Information (CNPq, INCT-IQ 465469/2014-0).
 R.M.A. also thanks the Brazilian funding agency CNPq for Grant No. 305957/2023-6.
+A.D.R acknowledges Lea Santos and the Uconn Physics Department for their hospitality during his stay in Storrs, where part of this work was done.